Crawford Productions had the top-rating drama series on each of the three

 as Tony Angelini, a taxi driver with lots of contacts, providing an

 invaluable source of information for Ryan.
-Introduced in the second
+He was introduced in the second

-episode, Tony later commenced working for Ryan full time as an assistant,
+Tony commenced working for Ryan full time as an assistant,

 although occasionally he would still drive a cab.
 The role added a